Google Analytics Tools List: Top 39 Tools Recommended By GA4 Experts

 Google Analytics Opt-Out

 There are a couple of ways in which the add-on can be useful when performing analytics.
 You can use it to keep certain site visits and sessions from affecting your tracking data.
-For instance, if you don’t want you or your staff’s use of your site skewing your tracking.
-Plugins are also available to offer the opt-out to your real site visitors.
-That may be an option you wish to explore for privacy or GDPR reasons.
+For instance, you don’t want internal traffic skewing your tracking.
+Plugins are also available to offer the opt-out to your real site visitors in order to comply with GDPR.

 Once again, that’s helpful for stopping your own data being recorded by Google Analytics.
 You will obviously want to filter out your company IPs in Google Analytics itself.
 Where Ghostery is handy is when it’s a visit from a different IP that you don’t want to be tracked.
 For example, if you visit your site from a dynamic IP or from a device outside of your office.

 - Highlight a textual element of a webpage (price, product ID etc.).

 - View the retrieval of the element you highlighted.

 Web Developer is a new toolbar that you can add to your browser.
 The toolbar features a vast array of handy and innovative web developer tools.